swallowcamel/nancywiki/Initial-RC-ToDo.md

 ## Mono
 * Work on official support for Nancy on Mono 2.10
+* Make sure xunit, fakeiteasy and mspec runs on Mono 2.10
 * Setup CI environment for mono builds

 ## Documentation